 As you can see, the values, colours and compositions are already here, but all the details (including the character’s clothes and face, the details of the background,…) are missing.
 I also often include a short text with each sketch, to clarify some elements.

 I’m taking this opportunity to go on a tangent: if I’m always happy to paint your game characters (being a huge geek myself), I’m not comfortable duplicating the design work of an other artist or a person’s likeness without their consent.
-For instance, I’d be glad to paint your World of Warcraft paladin, but I won’t paint him wearing his T2 judgement armour set (despite how great that set looks) — but his clothes could be inspired by the T2 armour set.
+For instance, I’d be glad to paint your World of Warcraft paladin, but I won’t paint him wearing his T2 judgement armour set (despite how great that set looks) — however, his clothes could be inspired by the T2 armour set.
 Or I’d love to paint your version of Hermione Granger, as long as she doesn’t look too much like a young Emma Watson.
-I’m aware this moral choice is very subjective, though, so don’t hesitate to discuss this with me if you’re unsure!
+I’m aware this choice is very subjective, though, so don’t hesitate to discuss this with me if you’re unsure!
 But let’s go back to the painting process.